Medical devices makers body AiMed asks govt to withdraw order on import of used medical devices | Politics

 In a statement, the medical devices industry body attacked the FICCI's Medical Devices Division, alleging that the body has joined hands with forces inimical to the Make in India drive of PM Narendra Modi.

-FICCI has always maintained a neutral and healthy balance of ideas to ensure that quality and advanced healthcare products become available to the poorest of the poor, it said.
+FICCI Medical Devices Committee has always maintained a neutral and healthy balance of ideas to ensure that quality and advanced healthcare products become available to the poorest of the poor, it said.

 AiMeD alleged that FICCI is working against the interest of domestic manufacturers.